+- iv) Without the improvement of conditions in First Nations reserve communities, a gap in education outcomes between Indigenous and non-Indigenous students will remain;

+- v) Canada should support individual First

+Nations communities as they develop local

+solutions to the effects of colonial policy;

+and,

-- iv) Without the improvement of conditions in First Nations reserve communities, a gap in education outcomes between Indigenous and non-Indigenous students will remain; - v) Canada should support individual First Nations communities as they develop local solutions to the effects of colonial policy; and, - vi) In order to ensure timely delivery of publicly funded services to First Nations children, where jurisdictional divisions or disputes within or between governments threaten to delay or impede the provision of services, Jordan's Principle should apply.
+- vi) In order to ensure timely delivery of publicly funded services to First Nations children, where jurisdictional divisions or disputes within or between governments threaten to delay or impede the provision of services, Jordan's Principle should apply.

-research necessary to conduct a thorough analysis of the KO communities and their needs.
+KO recommends research to be completed in this area by the Education Table (Task Teams).
+Currently, there are numerous analyses being undertaken through the regional PTO that would have an impact on the research necessary to conduct a thorough analysis of the KO communities and their needs.
 KO is waiting on the completion of this research before determining next steps.
 One analyses has been received and we await the others that are in progress.